krishyeah/krishyeah.github.io/_pages/blog.md

 {% include base_path %}

 This is still a work in progress.
-I haven't written any blogs yet, but my thoughts are to write about sports, science, math, and the intersection of the three as I have the time and inspiration to do so.
+I haven't written many blogs yet, but my thoughts are to write about sports, science, math, and the intersection of the three as I have the time and inspiration to do so.

 {% capture written_year %}'None'{% endcapture %}
 {% for post in site.posts %}